 If you do feel adventurous, check out the via ferrata info in Ronda from Wanderlustingk.

-Route 1 around Ronda: close up
+Route 1 around Ronda: close up of the Bridge

 As I travelled by car, I thought to take advantage of it.
 I drove to the area of San Sebastian and turned into a dead end road.
 It was very steep, more cobble stones than road, but when I reached the bottom of the gorge, there was some sort of car park (-ish).